-Condzella’s Farm had its beginnings as a vegetable farm in the early 1920’s.
-Prior to this, the farm was a dairy whose operation dates back to the mid 1800’s.
-The dairy farm was approximately 30 acres in size.
-Additional adjacent woodland was purchased and cleared at this time to bring the final acreage of Condzella’s Farm up to 55.
+Condzella's Farm is a family-farm that was founded by William & Mary Condzella.
+Condzella’s Farm had its beginnings as a potato and vegetable farm in the early 1920’s.
+Prior to this, the farm was a prosperous dairy that dates back to circa 1849.
+The dairy farm was 30 acres in size and made regular deliveries, to surrounding towns, by horseback.
+William & Mary purchased adjacent woodlands, cleared the land with tractors, in order to have 55 acres of tillable land.

 In the early 1970’s, growing potatoes was no longer profitable for Condzella’s Farm.
 Growing potatoes was discontinued and instead crops of strawberries, tomatoes, peppers, eggplant and beans were planted.
 The primary market for these crops were families who came out from the city and western Long Island to pick bushels of produce to preserve for the winter.
 The only wholesale produce market that still existed in Riverhead at this time was for cauliflower, so a sizeable acreage of this crop was still grown.